It’s Time to Do Something: The Ho Tai Way – Recovery for Women Treatment Program

-We make sure that you are as comfortable as possible during your individual detox process.
+We make sure that you are as comfortable as possible during the detox process.
+With 24/7 on-site medical staff, you can rest assured you’re in the safest place for detoxification.

-We offer a curriculum of daily classes, individual and group therapy, and trauma-informed 12-Step meetings.
+Our residential treatment for women offers a safe environment for recovery and involves a curriculum of daily classes, individual and group therapy, and trauma-informed 12-step meetings.

 The Ho Tai Way – Recovery for Women is based on one core belief: